zlwaterfield/Android-Step-Counter/README.md

 # Android Step Counter

-Android Step Counter is a simple app that will count steps from an algorithm using accerlormeter data
+Android Step Counter is a simple app that will count steps from an algorithm using accelerometer data

 On screen the app displays:
 * Current count for steps